 *Peter runs into class late*

-Generic High School Teacher: Mr. Parker must you always come flying into
+Generic High School Teacher: Mr. Parker must you always come flying into class so late?

 Peter: *devious wink to audience*